-Social media is a primary source of entertainment and communication for 18- to 34-year-old males.
-Looking at the top eight social media platforms of the 18- to 34-year-old demographic, over 50% of the audience uses Instagram, Facebook and YouTube (Figure 19).
+Social media is a primary source of entertainment and communication for 18- to 44year-old males.

+Looking at the top eight social media platforms of the 18- to 44-year-old demographic, over 50% of both the general and Hispanic market uses Instagram, Facebook and YouTube (Figure 21).

 This is the first year we have seen YouTube in the top position; it has become a platform for user engagement, not just a place to watch videos.